0xPolygon/polygon-docs/docs/miden/introduction/index.md

 * Ethereum security.
 * Developers can build applications infeasible on other systems, for example:

-    * *On-chain order book exchanges* due to parallel tx exectuion and updatable transactions.
+    * On-chain order book exchanges due to parallel tx execution and updatable transactions.
-    * *Complex, incomplete information games* due to client-side proving and cheap complex computations.
+    * Complex, incomplete information games due to client-side proving and cheap complex computations.
-    * *Safe wallets* due to assets being stored in the accounts and account state can be hidden.
+    * Safe wallets due to assets being stored in the accounts and account state can be hidden.

 * Better privacy properties than on Ethereum - first web2 privacy, later even stronger privacy guarantees.
 * Transactions can be recalled and updated.